mojaloop/finance-portal-ui/docs/notes.md

 * End date
 * Status
 * Amounts (credit/debit/net) per participant/currency

 #### Actions
 * Download payment file
 * Commit settlement (if it is pending)

 ### Settlement Window List
+Initially, a date range filter should be prepopulated with a sensible date range, and the settlement window list should be populated with settlements in this range.
+We don't paginate or supply other filters at this stage because the Mojaloop API does not support this.
+If we move to a raw database query, more filters and pagination should be easy to support.

 On selection of settlement window, overlay Settlement Window Detail

 #### Detail
 * Window ID
 * Start date